wolfgangj/okami/README.md

 You might have to change the name of the assembler and linker to just `as` and `ld`.

 To reduce size by stripping debugging symbols, use `make tiny`.
-The resulting binary size is currently less than 6k.
+The resulting binary size is currently about 6k.

 Run tests with `make test` and start an interactive session with `make repl`.
 The latter will require the `rlwrap` utillity.